Equally Important, Not the Same

 A graphic designer presents visual solutions to communication problems.
 Think of designers as the jedi’s of the industry who use logic and the science of art to trigger a call to action from the receiver a message.
 A seasoned designer knows what kinds of fonts, styles, colors, etc. will resonate with a certain demographic and what kind of imagery should be paired with it to get the intended results.

 For example: the color white in American culture is commonly associated with weddings, but symbolic at Chinese funerals; it's a designer's job to know facts like this.
-Here's a fun fact, there are graphic designers who do not know how to draw because it is not a requirement; but a strong head for problem solving is.
-Examples of graphic design work include: signage, logos, flyers, book design layout, etc.
+Here's a fun fact: there are graphic designers who do not know how to draw because it is not a requirement; but a strong head for problem solving is.
+Examples of graphic design work include: signage, logos, flyers, publication layout, etc.

 - "Left-brained” thinker